GUIDE: How to implement effective resource planning?

 Step 2

-By taking as much data as possible into account when managing resource planning, you integrate more information to help you make the right decisions.
+By taking into account as much data as possible to manage the resource planning, you integrate more information that allows you to make the right decisions.
 Ideally, you create your profile database with the following data:

 a.
 Names

-This is a prerequisite for carrying out searches and providing visibility on assignments.
+This is a prerequisite for carrying out research and giving visibility to assignments.

-In the medium term, project workload planning can be applied to roles rather than names.
-But it is essential to staff projects and tasks to specific people in the short term.
+In the medium term, load planning on a project can be applied on roles rather than names.
+But it is imperative to staff projects and tasks to particular people in the short term.

-To make it easier to find profiles in the database, we need to assign them "tags" to facilitate the search.
+To better find profiles in the database, you need to assign them "tags" to make it easier to search.

-Group them according to role (developer, consultant, manager, etc.) or rank (junior, senior, etc.).
-If teams are divided into divisions or business units, you also need to confirm to which team each profile belongs.
+Group them according to roles (developer, consultant, manager, etc.) or grades (junior, senior, etc.).
+If the teams are divided into poles or business units, it is also necessary to confirm which team each profile belongs to.

 c.
 Skills

-When you're managing a resource planning for teams of more than thirty people, you need to take account of skills to better meet customer needs.
+When you manage a resource planning For teams with more than thirty employees, it is necessary to take into account skills to better meet customer needs.

-First of all, you need to establish a skills repository to update your profiles in a consistent way.
-This repository needs to be the same for your employees, subcontractors and candidates, so that searches for your resource planning are as relevant as possible.
+First of all, you need to establish a competency framework to update your profiles consistently.
+This reference system must be the same for your employees, your subcontractors and your candidates, so that the searches for your resource planning are as relevant as possible.

 d.
 Preferences

-By encouraging your employees to indicate their preferences from a defined set of preferences, you make it possible to take into account this criterion, which will have an impact on the satisfaction of your teams.
-Employees should be able to indicate the type of project on which they would like to be positioned (for example: data science, marketing, aeronautics, etc.).
+By encouraging your employees to indicate their preferences among a repository of defined preferences, you allow you to take into account this criterion which will affect the satisfaction of your teams.
+Thus, employees must be able to indicate the type of project on which they would like to be positioned (for example: data science, marketing, aeronautics, etc.).

-Although it's not always possible to exploit this data in a context of capacity tension, if you respond favorably in even 30% of cases, it will already make a huge difference to your employer brand and employee satisfaction.
+Although it is not always possible to exploit this data in a context of pressure on capacities, if you respond favourably in even 30% of cases, it will already make a huge difference for your employer brand and for the satisfaction of your employees.

-By its very nature, a schedule is in constant motion.
-Employees enter and leave the company.
-You need to integrate the dates of entry and exit into the database, so that the capacity calculation takes them into account.
-Otherwise, you run the risk of staffing a profile that has already left the company.
+By nature, a schedule is in constant motion.
+Some employees are coming in, others are leaving the company.
+The dates of entry and exit must be integrated into the database, so that the calculation of capacities takes them into account.
+Otherwise, you risk staffing a profile that has already left the company.

-For a capacity schedule to be useful, it is imperative to enter the periods during which your profiles are unavailable: vacations, stoppages and part-time periods.
+For a capacity schedule to be useful, it is imperative to enter the periods during which your profiles are unavailable: holidays, stoppages and part-time periods.

-Without this data, resource planning management loses performance because crucial information is unavailable.
-Either your resource planning tool is connected via API to your HR absence management tool, or you import absence data into your resource planning tool on a regular basis (weekly, for example).
+Without this data, the management of the resource planning loses performance because crucial information is unavailable.
+Either your resource planning is connected by API to your HR absence management tool, or you regularly (on a weekly basis for example) import the absence data into your resource planning.

 Step 3

-Now that the database is ready, it's time to assign the load to the various profiles.
-To do this correctly, you need to set up the views you want.
-Here are the various options:
+Now that the database is ready, the load must be assigned to the different profiles.
+To do this properly, you need to establish the views that work for you.
+Here are the different options:

 a.
 With dates, in hours

-If projects are short, i.e. lasting between a few hours and a few days, you should opt for hourly planning and a day-by-day view.
-In this case, it's likely to be important to know the precise dates of assignments, or even the defined times of day.
-In this case, calendar scheduling is the best option.
-Add a day view of resource planning (take the one with the color bars)
+If the projects are short, i.e. they last between a few hours and a few days, you should choose to plan in hours and take a day-to-day view.
+In this case, it is probably important to know the precise dates of the assignments, or even the times defined in a day.
+Planning in calendar format is then the best option.
+Add a view of the resource planning with the days (take the one with the color bars)

 b.
 Weekly or monthly

-If the majority of projects last more than 5 days, it is preferable to monitor the weekly workload.
-In other words, assign a number of days in a given week to a project.
-For example: allocate 34 Bob Kennedy days in a week, 3.5 days on project XYZ Depending on the number of days allocated to each project, you should be able to track the remaining availability.
+If the majority of projects last more than 5 days, it is preferable to follow the workload by the week.
+That is, to assign a number of days in a given week to a project.
+For example: assign in week 34 Bob Kennedy, 3.5 days on project XYZ Depending on the assignments on the different projects, the follow-up should allow you to know what his remaining availability is.

-For projects lasting several months, the same approach should be taken at month granularity.
-Ideally, you choose the finest granularity that suits you, and consolidation allows you to see it at other time horizons.
-Add a view of resource planning in % load ( blue and red ) with weeks in columns
+For projects that last several months, the same approach should be carried out at the granularity of months.
+Ideally, you choose the finest granularity that works for you, and consolidation allows you to see it at other time horizons.
+Add a view of the resource planning in % load (blue and red) with the weeks in columns

-Your resource planning management system must enable you to manage your employees' workloads.
-This means you need to have global, accessible visibility to determine at a glance whether employees are under or overloaded.
-But resource planning management must also enable you to improve operational performance in a number of ways:
+Your management of the resource planning must make it possible to manage the workload of employees.
+It is therefore necessary to have a global and accessible visibility that allows you to determine at a glance whether employees are underloaded or overloaded.
+But the management of the resource planning should also improve operational performance in several ways:

-• Know what remains to be done and the associated costs to calculate a project completion margin (which takes into account what has already been done and what remains to be done).
+• Know the remaining work and associated costs to calculate a project completion margin (which takes into account what has already been done and what remains to be done)

-• Monitor project planning and identify at an early stage those projects that are going off-budget
+• Monitor project planning and identify early on those that are deviating from their budget

-The assignment by employee must be transcribed into a project view: for each project, you need to know the forecast time to be spent by employee and, if necessary, by task.
+The assignment per employee must be transcribed into a project view: in each project, it is necessary to know what is the forecast time to be spent per employee and if necessary per task.

 Step 4

-Supporting change and putting resource planning at the heart of the reactor
+Supporting change and placing the resource planning At the heart of the reactor

-Choosing a tool from resource planning or creating your own tool to manage resource planning is the first step towards facilitating the implementation of the process.
-But to guarantee success, it is essential to accompany the implementation of the resource planning tool with a transformation process that engages the various managers and secures their support.
+Choosing a resource planning or create your own tool to manage the resource planning is a first step that makes it easier to set up the process.
+But for success to be guaranteed, it is imperative to support the implementation of the resource planning through a transformation that must involve the various managers and make it possible to obtain their support.

 a.
 Explain the impacts of good management of resource planning

-The first step is to explain the reasons for managing resource planning better.
-By detailing the following reasons, the benefits perceived by management and managers should be enough to find alignment:
+The first step is to explain the reasons for better management of the resource planning.
+By detailing the following reasons, the perceived benefits to management and managers should be enough to find an alignment:

 ii.
 Improved employee satisfaction

-• Easily position yourself on a project and express your project preferences
+• Ease of positioning oneself on a project and expressing one's project preferences

 iii.
 Time savings

-• Task automation ( resource planning requirements, profile searches, workflows and impact calculations)
+• Task automation ( resource planning, profile searches, workflows and impact calculations

 iv.
 Improved customer satisfaction